Buyer Guides · San Diego · Down Payment Assistance

 Net Out-of-Pocket Near $0

-Which Program Fits You? — Decision Flowchart
+Which Program Fits Your Situation?

-Best: CalHFA MyHome + ZIP
+Best fit: CalHFA MyHome + ZIP

 Most CalHFA programs require first-time status.
 Focus on GSFA Platinum, NHF, or Chenoa Fund — none require first-time buyer status.